 Amazon to raise minimum wage to US$15 for US employees

-Amazon.com Inc said on Tuesday it is raising its minimum wage to US$15 per hour for all U.S. employees including full-time, part-time, temporary and seasonal employees, starting November 1.

-REUTERS: Amazon.com Inc said on Tuesday it is raising its minimum wage to US$15 per hour for all U.S. employees including full-time, part-time, temporary and seasonal employees, starting Nov.
-1.
+REUTERS: Amazon.com Inc said on Tuesday (Oct 2) it is raising its minimum wage to US$15 per hour for all US employees including full-time, part-time, temporary and seasonal employees, starting Nov 1.

 The increased raise comes at a time when the "Fight for Fifteen" movement — a union-led push for a US$15 minimum wage — has been gaining traction in cities across the country.